HumanCenteredOS/hcos-governance/governship-framework/HCOS_Governship_Framework.md

 ### Community or Affected-Person Voice

 Provides lived, frontline, user, patient, worker, or community perspective when the work may affect those groups.

+### Story Steward or Narrative Reviewer

+Protects the integrity of how human experience is gathered, interpreted, connected, documented, and preserved.

+The Story Steward:

+- ensures people are not reduced to system labels or metrics
+- distinguishes evidence, testimony, interpretation, and synthesis
+- identifies missing voices and narrative distortion
+- preserves chronology, context, disagreement, and meaning
+- supports consent, privacy, dignity, and affected-person correction
+- connects individual experience with system conditions without erasing personal agency
+- helps preserve lessons for future learning and stewardship

+The Story Steward does not control another person’s story and should not speak over affected people.

 Roles should be assigned according to the nature and risk of the work rather than title alone.